 Ever since I can remember, I’ve always enjoyed taking a food idea, recipe or meal and making it my own.

-A few more fresh herbs here, less sauce there and as the years have rolled on, along with my skills and expertise, I’ve come to be able to take almost any idea and turn it into a thriving, delicious and nutritionally sound recipe.
+A few more fresh herbs here, less sauce there and as the years have rolled on, along with my skills and expertise, I’ve come to be able to take almost any idea and turn it into a thriving, delicious and nutritionally sound recipe that I love.

-This is what led me away from poached chicken and green vegetables and stirred up such wonderfully creative juices in the kitchen that have seen me launch two recipe eBooks and work to create unique recipes for various clients.
-In a way it’s what’s at the core of this heart-fuelled business of mine, the desire to create what wasn’t out there, what I felt was missing and empower others to create that for themselves.
+This is what led me away from poached chicken and green vegetables and stirred up such wonderfully creative juices in the kitchen that saw me launch two recipe eBooks (back in 2014) and work to create unique recipes for various media clients when I worked in that world.

-My version follows the same idea and is just as simple though without the processed white breadcrumb, excessive oil and greasy finish.
+My version follows the same idea as the classic and is just as simple though without the breadcrumbs and frying.
 The chunky avocado salsa takes this recipe to a whole other level and is a delicious salad all of its’ own!

 - 2 chicken breasts, flattened